-Here is a guide to formulating strong cybersecurity policies and procedures to ensure your internal and cloud systems stay safe and efficient.
+Here is a guide on establishing strong cybersecurity policies and procedures so your internal and cloud systems stay safe and efficient:

 To ensure your cybersecurity policies and procedures are followed, your organization should provide full support for your programs.
 The more these security initiatives and procedures are followed, the more effective your protections will be, and the less risk you will face as a company.